 Stetson University values a collaborative, inclusive, institutional commitment to shared governance.
 The many committees and task forces--populated by faculty, staff, and students - as well as University administrators or offices often produce minutes, recommendations, white papers, statements, and reports that help the Stetson community move more confidently toward our institutional goals.
 We proudly make available more recent documents that are associated with our shared governance work in academic affairs at Stetson University.
 Learn more

-The Faculty Senate is the organization that represents the University faculty on the DeLand and Celebration campuses.
+The Faculty Senate is the organization that represents the University faculty on the DeLand campus.
 Membership includes nineteen faculty senators and one retired faculty advisor elected as faculty representatives from the College of Arts and Sciences, duPont-Ball Library, School of Business Administration, and School of Music.
 The Faculty Senate is governed by the Bylaws of the Faculty Senate and its policies, procedures, and committees and was established to:

 - Represent the faculty in all matters of University-wide policy and programs;